FabricMC/fabric-docs/develop/ide-tips-and-tricks.md

 ### Disabling the Formatter {#disabling-formatter}

-Comments can also disable the formatter during code refractoring mentioned above by surrounding a piece of code like so:
+Comments can also disable the formatter during code refactoring mentioned above by surrounding a piece of code like so:

 ```java
 //formatter:off (disable formatter)